galaktose/AlienVSZombie/README.md

 Trail (.)
 • Left by Alien when it moves.
 • Reset to a random game object (except the Trail) after Alien’s turn ends.

+Teleporter (t)
+• Teleports the Alien to a random location in the map
+• Reset to a random game object (except the Teleporter) after Alien's turn ends.

 For further gameplay questions, A help menu can be accessed in game by typing "help".